socalrug/hackathon-2019-05/README.md

 * *Assisting others within and between teams is highly encouraged.*

 ## Award Categories and Prizes

+Details about the team presentations, award categories, and judging guidlines can be found [here](https://github.com/ocrug/hackathon-2019/blob/master/presentations_and_judging_guidelines.md.md).

 * Most Helpful Person
     * Personal prize